M-o-a-T/moat-kv/docs/source/tutorial.rst

    Forty-Two!

 (Initially this takes some time, because the ``run`` command needs to co-ordinate with other runners.
-There are none currently, but it can't know that.)
+There aren't any, others, of course, but DistKV can't know that.)

 The code will not run again unless we either re-set ``--time``, or set a repeat timer with ``--repeat``.